 There is a lot to unpack here as well.
 Where did it come from?
 Isn’t it insulting or sacrilegious to have that on top of a grave?
 Why did they excavate it to begin with?

-In the late 1800s, Captain James H. Nichols bought the property and built the surrounding pastures and farm that sat on it (today known as Hardman Farms).
+In the late 1800s, Captain James H. Nichols bought the property and built the surrounding pastures and farm that sat on it (today known as Hardman Farm).
 He shaved two feet off the top of the mounds (older documents show that the mound used to be sixteen feet tall) and planted the now (in)famous gazebo on top.

 Arrogant.
 Disrespectful.
 Vain.
 Those all seem like proper adjectives for someone who would put a gazebo on top of 75 bodies if they knew what was underneath.
 To be fair though, we just don’t know how much Captain Nichols knew about what laid beneath the mound or the timeline for when he found out.

 The lessons and meaning of this story are there for us to learn from and find meaning in.
-From Sautee and Nacoochee’s love to the chief realizing the error of his ways to the building of the gazebo on top of the mound to the Hardman family’s generosity.
+From Sautee and Nacoochee’s mythological love to the chief realizing the error of his ways to the building of the gazebo on top of the mound to the Hardman family’s generosity.

 Again, a lot to unpack in all of that but lessons to learn if we choose to consider them.